Starttoaster/trivy-operator-explorer/README.md

 ## TODO

+- Graphical elements for setting filters, currently they're just URL query parameters.
-- Add role vulnerabilities to the dashboard
+- Add Role/ClusterRole vulnerabilities to the dashboard.
-- Support GHSA CVE links in the image vulnerability view

-### Filters

-#### Images

-- Filter images view by affected namespace.

-#### Image/Vulnerability List

-- Filter by resource, or not-resource
-- Filter out vulnerabilities that don't have a fix version
-- Add graphical ability to filter by Severity, currently it's just a query param

-## Future TODO

-Things that I'm probably not doing right away but might be worth doing.
+- Support different vulnerability IDs - currently GHSA vulnerabilities link to NIST just like normal CVEs, where NIST 404s.
 - Add ability to connect to cluster to check for images or roles not scanned yet.
-- Have an endpoint and view for each affected Pod that shows other data like its role.
 - Find out more about exposed secrets scanning.
+Add it to the dashboard?
+- Does a JSON API make sense for this?
+Is there a use case for it?
+- Testing.
+Pretty sure by law no new product has testing and it gets added later.